LynnHaDo/ConvoBot/README.md

 - [x] Conversation set up with Chat-GPT
 - [x] Image generation set up with DALL-E
-- [ ] Settings for user to edit the configurations of the models (example: temperature, number of images generated per request)
+- [x] Settings for user to edit the configurations of the models (example: temperature, number of images generated per request)
+- [x] Make calls to the server API hosted in Heroku

 ## Get started